-A new online course, developed with the support of UNICEF as part of the school nutrition reform initiated by the First Lady of Ukraine Olena Zelenska in cooperation with the Ministry of Education and Science, the Ministry of Health, and the School nutrition reform team became another important step in this direction.
-The course is available on the EdEra platform via link.
+A new online course, developed at the initiative of the First Lady of Ukraine Olena Zelenska with the support of UNICEF, became another important step in this direction.
+It was created in collaboration with the Ministry of Education and Science, the Ministry of Health, and the School nutrition reform team.
+Access to the materials is available on the EdEra platform.

-The course is designed for teachers working with adolescents in grades 5-9.
-At this age, children begin making more independent decisions, including those related to nutrition.
+The course is intended for teachers working with adolescents - pupils in grades 5-9.
+At this age, children begin to make more independent decisions, including those related to nutrition.
 Thus, the task of educators is to provide them with high-quality and accessible information.

 The course offers:

-•• ready-to-use lesson plans for children in grades 5-7 and 8-9;
+- •• ready-to-use lesson plans for pupils in grades 5-7 and 8-9;

-• four thematic modules with short videos;
+- • four thematic modules with short videos;

-•• interactive presentations and gamebased tasks;
+- •• interactive presentations and gamebased tasks;

-- •• tools for working with parents; - •• a certificate upon completion.
+- · · tools for working with parents;

+- • a certificate after course completion.
-As of the end of April 2025, the course has attracted the interest of over 79,000 people.
-More than 9,000 have registered, and 3,586 participants have successfully completed it and received certificates.
-The goal of such initiatives is not only to impart knowledge, but also to foster a conscious approach to nutrition among adolescents.

-By engaging educators, parents, and adolescents, these efforts lay the groundwork for a healthy lifestyle, positively influencing children's physical and emotional well-being, academic performance, and overall welfare in the long term.
+The goal of such initiatives is not only to impart knowledge but also to foster a culture of conscious nutrition within schools.
+Through educators, parents, and pupils, a foundation for a healthy lifestyle is created, which in the long term positively influences children's physical and emotional well-being, academic performance, and overall welfare.